How to Use Car Research Tools

-- The report provides a description of any accidents or damage events that occurred as a result of car accidents, vandalism or theft.
-It is important to note that drivers don’t always report damage or theft that occurs on their vehicle.
+- The report describes any accidents or damage resulting from car accidents, vandalism, or theft.
+It is important to note that drivers don’t always report damage or theft that occurs on their vehicles.
 This portion of the report only provides information on what was officially reported.

-- Any odometer inconsistencies are reported, which may indicate that the mileage was rolled back or tampered with in some way.
+- Any odometer inconsistencies are reported, which may indicate that the mileage was rolled back or tampered with somehow.

-- Includes any reports of water damages, which may have occurred during a flood or major weather event such as a tornado, tropical storm or hurricane.
+- Any reports of water damage may have occurred during a flood or significant weather events, such as a tornado, tropical storm, or hurricane.

-- Certified Pre-owned Vehicle – This vehicle has been inspected, needed repairs have been made and the car has been backed by a factory warranty.
-The vehicle has gone through a multi point inspection or series of repairs.
+- Certified Pre-owned Vehicle – This vehicle has been inspected, repairs have been made, and a factory warranty has backed the car.
+The vehicle has gone through a multi-point inspection or series of repairs.

-- Structural Damage – All levels of accidents from minor to sever can cause structural damage to a vehicle. (ex: damage to the frame or body).
+- Structural Damage – All minor to severe accidents can cause structural damage to a vehicle. (ex: damage to the frame or body).

-- Salvage Title Brand – A salvage vehicle is a vehicle that has been wrecked or damaged beyond repair; declared a total loss by the insurer; or declared a total loss by reason of theft.
-When an insurance company as a result of a total loss settlement acquires a vehicle, the insurance company must apply for a Salvage Certificate.
+- Salvage Title Brand – A salvage vehicle is a vehicle that has been wrecked or damaged beyond repair, declared a total loss by the insurer, or declared a total loss because of theft.
+When an insurance company acquires a vehicle due to a total loss settlement, the insurance company must apply for a Salvage Certificate.
 If the owner retains possession of a salvage vehicle, the owner must obtain a Salvage Certificate before receiving a total loss statement from the insurance company.

-- Police Use – Reports as to whether the vehicle is or was used by a police agency.
+- Police Use – Reports on whether the vehicle is or was used by a police agency.

 - Taxi/Fleet/Rental Use – This vehicle is or was used as a taxi or rental car, is or was used as a lease.

-CARFAX Reports contain important information that can help you make a more informed decision about a used car, truck or SUV, including: Vehicle Registration, Frame/structural damage, Salvaged, Junked or Flood titles, Accident indicators, Odometer readings, Service and repair information, Lemon history, Vehicle usage (taxi, rental, lease, etc.), Total loss accident history, Recall information and more.
-Go to https://www.carfax.com/.
+CARFAX Reports contain essential information that can help you make a more informed decision about a used car, truck, or SUV, including Vehicle Registration, Frame/structural damage, Salvaged, Junked, or Flood titles, Accident indicators, Odometer readings, Service and repair information, Lemon history, Vehicle usage (taxi, rental, lease, etc.), Total loss accident history, recall information and more.

 Driver History Checks

-Private Investigators are also called upon to investigate the background of a driver, such as their driving history, whether or not they have a valid license, etc. For more information, see our Background Checks page.
-Also see our List of DMV offices.
+Private Investigators are also called upon to investigate a driver’s background, such as their driving history, whether or not they have a valid license, etc. For more information, see our Background Checks page.
+Also, see our list of DMV offices.